-The new oral fluid test system is called the Drager Drugtest 5000, and this will be checked by the Medical Bureau of Road safety every 6 months to make sure that it is working correctly.
+Between April 2017 and November 2022 the Drager® Drugtest 5000, and this was checked by the Medical Bureau of Road safety every 6 months to make sure that it was working correctly.

-The Drugtest 5000 does a self-test every time it is switched on, which checks that the system is working correctly.
+The Drugtest 5000 did a self-test every time it is switched on, which checked that the system was working correctly.

-The system also requires a quality control test to be performed by a member of An Garda Síochána every 28 days.
-This involves inserting a positive cartridge and a negative cartridge, and the system checks that the correct result is achieved.
-Where this is not the case the system cannot be used.
+The system also required a quality control test to be performed by a member of An Garda Síochána every 28 days.
+That involved inserting a positive cartridge and a negative cartridge, and the system checked that the correct results were achieved.

+Where this was not the case the system could not be used.